ZPush Documentation

 Samba

-This driver can you use if you want to upload to a Linux samba share or a Windows share.
-This driver support the SMB protocol SMB 2.0, SMB 2.1 and SMB 3.0 these are compatible with Windows 10, Windows 11 and all modern Linux servers.
-Please note that Windows 11 no longer supports anonymous connections!
-With Windows 11, you must authenticate yourself with a user and password.
+This driver can you use if you want to upload to a Linux samba share.
+This driver support the SMB protocol SMB 2.0, SMB 2.1 and SMB 3.0.
+Since Microsoft has changed its company policy, I no longer officially support Windows.
+I no longer have Windows on my personal computers either and recommend Linux.

 WebDAV

 This is an http/https protocol to transfer files over a web server.
 ZPush supports streaming for big uploads.
-I have tested this with Apache2 under Ubuntu 20.04.5.
+I have tested this with Apache2 under Debian 13.
 Supported http/https authentications are: Basic and Digest

 Nextcloud